marko-zeroproxy/zeroproxy/docs/BridgeMining.md

 **A** and chain **B**, that specific **A-B** bridge is created.
 But what if we then need a bridge between chains **B** and **C**?
 Fine, we create that **B-C** bridge, too.
 But now what happens if we then create a **C-A** bridge?
-Potentially, meessages can now run around in a circle, from **A** to **B** to **C** and back to **A** again, multiplying assets as they go.
-This is the danger of creating cylclic structures in bridging.
+Potentially, messages can now run around in a circle, from **A** to **B** to **C** and back to **A** again, multiplying assets as they go.
+This is the danger of creating cyclic structures in bridging.

 Arbitrary bridging, even when cycles are not introduced, quickly leads to an **n**^2 explosion in the number of bridges, a nightmare for